Loren Kell

 DPhil (Oxon), BSc (Hons)

-Postdoctoral Research Assistant
+Postdoctoral Research Assistant in Molecular Medicine

 I am a postdoctoral researcher at the Botnar Institute, supervised by Prof. Lynne Cox, Prof. Katja Simon, and Dr Ghada Alsaleh.
 I have investigated human immune system ageing during both my BSc Immunology and Infection at University College London and during my DPhil at Oxford.
-My doctoral and current research focuses on interventions that rejuvenate immune responses in old age by their ability to modulate mTOR activity and DNA damage.
+My doctoral and current research focus on interventions that rejuvenate immune responses in old age by their ability to modulate mTOR activity and DNA damage.
 I work both with primary human cells in vitro and with samples from human clinical trials testing anti-ageing interventions.

 Key publications